lronaldo/cpctelera/README.md

 For creating your own projects, _**CPCtelera**_ includes the `cpct_mkproject` script. `setup.sh` configures your system's $PATH variable so that you have direct access to `cpct_mkproject` anywhere on your system (you should close and open your terminal again after `setup.sh` finishes).
 Creating a new project is as easy as typing this:
  * `cpct_mkproject <project_folder>`

- If you wanted to specify a project name (different than the folder name) and/or a concrete binary load address, you should check options with `cpct_mkproject --help`.
+ If you wanted to specify a project name (different than the folder name) and/or a concrete binary load address, you may check options with `cpct_mkproject --help`.

-If you are a Mac user, you will want to consider installing [CPCtelera-samples-Xcode](https://github.com/dfreniche/cpctelera_samples_xcode) from [Diego Freniche](http://blog.freniche.com), along with CPCtelera.
+If you are a Mac user, you will want to consider installing [CPCtelera-samples-Xcode](https://github.com/dfreniche/cpctelera_samples_xcode) by [Diego Freniche](http://blog.freniche.com), along with CPCtelera.
 This package creates Xcode projects from examples and lets you build them directly from Xcode.

 _**CPCtelera**_ is actually being tested under Windows (with Cygwin x86, 32 bits), OS X and Linux (Ubuntu/Debian, and Arch).
 It is almost fully usable.
 If you test it in any platform (listed here or not) and have problems, please feel free to report them to us.